-Rather than forgive and forget, sometimes we opt for “resent and fester” because it feels so much easier to reach.
+Rather than forgive and forget, sometimes we choose “resent and fester” because it feels so much easier to reach.

-But who does it hurt the most if we aren’t willing to forgive?
+But who does it hurt most if we aren’t willing to forgive?

-Today, I want to offer up the thought that we are always the ones who benefit the most from our decision to forgive.
+Today, I want to offer up the thought that we’re always the ones who benefit the most from our decision to forgive.
 And here are 8 Reasons Why…

 1 ⋆☽ To allow yourself peace of mind ☾⋆

-Tranquility of mind is what so many of us are lacking these days, with our manic schedules and endless demands filling our mindspace.
-By choosing not to forgive, you are choosing to hold on to something which could be released instead.
+Tranquility is what so many of us are lacking these days, with our manic schedules and endless demands filling our mind.
+By choosing not to forgive, you’re choosing to hold on to something which could be released instead.

-Rather than mulling over the many ways that someone has wronged you, try to spend part of that time thinking about how and why you should forgive that person – and then spend the rest on things which make you happy.
+Rather than mulling over the many ways someone has wronged you, try to spend part of that time thinking about how and why you can forgive that person – and then spend the rest on things that make you happy.

 2 ⋆☽ To protect your energetic vibration ☾⋆

-The word that I notice myself saying most often is energy, because at the end of the day – that’s all we are!
 As you can imagine by how it makes you feel, resentment is a very low vibration energy for us to stay in.
-Over time, it turns toxic and becomes insidious to our entire energy field.
+Over time, it turns toxic and becomes insidious to our entire aura.

-Choosing love instead is a decision which will always elevate your energy to highest of heights.
-When your heart is full, you become a magnet for everything that you desire.
-Everything is reachable when you are coming from a place of love and gratitude.
-Forgiveness might be the secret sauce that you’re missing if you feel like something is in the way of your manifestations, but you can’t figure out quite what.
+Choosing love instead is a decision that will always elevate your energy.
+When your heart is full, you become a magnet for everything you desire.
+Everything is reachable eventually when you’re coming from a place of love and gratitude.
+Forgiveness might be the secret sauce that you’re missing if you feel like something is in the way of your manifestations.

 3 ⋆☽ To benefit your other relationships ☾⋆

-When there is friction in a relationship, the static can be felt by everyone near it.
-In interconnected relationship networks, such as a family or friendship group, a failure to forgive can affect more than just one relationship.
-We have all been in the situation before of feeling forced to take sides because two people couldn’t reconcile something that happened between them.
+When there’s friction in a relationship, the static can be felt by everyone near it.
+In interconnected relationship networks, such as families or friendship groups, a failure to forgive can affect more than just one relationship.
+We’ve all been in the situation before of feeling forced to take sides because two people couldn’t reconcile something.

-Similarly, one person may have caused you a huge amount of hurt, but by choosing not to forgive then you may be hurting other people around you too.
+One person may have caused you a huge amount of hurt, but by choosing not to forgive them, you may be hurting other people around you too.
 Forgiveness heals your relationships with more than just who you are forgiving.

 4 ⋆☽ To be an example of what’s possible ☾⋆

-If you are able to forgive someone who has seriously wronged you, then you become an example of what’s possible.
-You show others that love is always an open option, and that no-one else’s actions can stop you from choosing it.
-Instead, you lead with love, and inspire others to do the same; even in the most testing situations…
+If you’re able to forgive someone who has seriously wronged you, then you become an example of what’s possible.
+You show others that love is always an option and that no-one else’s actions can stop you from choosing it.
+Instead, you lead with love and inspire others to do the same; even in the most testing situations…

-Your actions speak volumes about your character, and if you can teach others by example the value of forgiveness, then your character will start a positive ripple effect throughout the world.
-You can show other people the peace that follows forgiveness, and give them confidence to make the same choice when they need to.
+Your actions speak volumes about your character, and if you can teach others by example the value of forgiveness, your character will start a positive ripple effect.
+You can show other people the peace that follows forgiveness and give them the confidence to make the same choice when they need to.
 Reach for forgiveness and be a living example of what’s possible through love.

 5 ⋆☽ To let go of your past and make space for the future ☾⋆

-Making space for new things that you want to enter is a relatively recent lesson on my manifesting journey.
-Choosing to let go is a crucial part of saying “yes” to your future, because you’re no longer using that energy to hold onto your past instead.
+Choosing to let go is a crucial part of saying “yes” to your future because you’re no longer using that energy to hold on to your past instead.